West Paris, Maine

 West Paris is a town in Oxford County, Maine, United States.
-Originally settled in 1771 for land that what was deemed "superior for pasturage, hay crops, and orchards", West Paris became a center of Finnish (suomalaiset, /fi/) immigrant settlement in the 19th century, with many if the town's current residents being descendants of the original Finnish settlers.
+West Paris is included in the Lewiston-Auburn, Maine metropolitan New England City and Town Area.
+Originally settled in 1771 for land that what was deemed "superior for pasturage, hay crops, and orchards", West Paris became a center of Finnish immigrant settlement in the 19th century, with many if the town's current residents being descendants of the original Finnish settlers (suomalaiset, /fi/).
 Once part of the neighboring town of Paris, Maine, West Paris seceded from Paris and was incorporated in September 1957.
 The population was 1,766 at the 2020 census.